ibr-ds/SGXoMeter/README.md

 ### **Future Work and Planned Ideas**
 --------------------------------------
 A list of new features and ideas we want to extend the framework with:
+- automate the building process by shifting it to dockers